robertmryan/CustomMapViewAnnotationCalloutSwift/README.md

 See http://stackoverflow.com/a/30824051/1271826.

-Developed in Swift on Xcode 8.1 for iOS 10 using Swift 3.
+Developed in Swift on Xcode 8.1 for iOS 10 using Swift 3, but updated for Xcode 10.2 and Swift 5.
 See the `swift2` branch for Swift 2 on iOS 9.
 But, the basic ideas are equally applicable for different versions of Swift and Objective-C.

 ## License